How To Measure For Curtain Rods

 If you are using ready-made draperies, check to see what lengths are available, and decide on the rod height according to the appropriate panel length for your ceiling height.
 Most ready-made drapery panels are available in a variety of lengths, ranging from 84 inches, 96 inches, 108 inches and 120 inches.
 This offers flexibility without requiring custom drapery panels.

-CWF PRO TIPS: Things get complex when determining how high to install your drapery hardware.
+CWF PRO TIPS: Things get complex when determining how high to install curtain rods.

 A drapery rod becomes a focal point once it is installed, and if it is installed too low it will create an optical illusion of a lower ceiling thus bringing down the height of the room.
 The picture above sums that up pretty well.
 A drapery rod installed higher makes the windows and room look taller, grander.
 The eye is tricked, creating the visual illusion of height.